wandb/docs/docs/support/how_stop_wandb_writing_terminal_jupyter_notebook_output.md

 ---
-title: "How do I stop wandb from writing to my terminal or my jupyter notebook output?"
+title: "How do I stop W&B from writing to my terminal or my jupyter notebook output?"
 tags:
-   - None
+   - environment variables
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';